Boa Constrictor (song): Johnny Cash version

 The song was covered by Johnny Cash for his 1966 comedy album Everybody Loves a Nut.

 Released as the third single from the album (Columbia 4-43763, with a non-album track "Bottom of a Mountain" on the opposite side), the song reached number 39 on the U.S. Billboard country chart. and number 33 on the Cash Box country chart.

 In January 1967 the song was re-released as a single with "The One on the Right Is on the Left" on the other side.

 Lyrical analysis and background

 "Boa Constrictor" is another song written by Shel Silverstein.
 It has a similarly frantic feel to Cash's earlier recording of Silverstein's "25 Minutes to Go."
-In this song, the singer is being swallowed by a boa constrictor and counting down the body parts the snake is consuming along the way.
-It was also famously covered by the folk trio Peter, Paul and Mary.
-Cash's version was released as the third single from this album and made it to number 39 on the country chart.
+In this song, the singer is being swallowed by a boa constrictor and counting down the body parts the snake is consuming along the way. [...]
 The snake's burp at the end is priceless.